igorwaw/advent15/README.md

 requires at least 3.8 (I used the walrus operator).

 Extra Python libraries:
-* pygame for task 6
+* pygame for task 6 and 18
 * parsimonious for task 7
+* tqdm for task 15

 ## Tasks